Who’re the best weed sniffers around? Conservation Canines!

 What type of dog is fit for weed finding?

 All of the dogs on the CK9 crew came from shelters and were considered unadoptable due to behavioral issues.
 But having a wild side is a beneficial trait for detection dogs.
 Because they survey in wild, remote areas, they need the endurance and willpower to travel many miles.
 These high energy dogs have an insatiable desire to play fetch with a ball which is the positive reinforcement tool used during training and surveys.
 When a dog is assigned to a new project, handlers spend up to a week acclimating them to new terrain and detection targets.

 Julianne appreciates how the dogs bring a new perspective to conservation research.
 The public can relate to and respect working dogs, which helps build relationships between conservation and the public.
 The results of this CK9 survey will not only help determine if further treatment of garlic mustard is necessary but will also inform more ways that dogs can be used conservation research.

-Weed and Pest Directory: Help identify weeds and pests by their photo or description, or search by agricultural, aquatic, forest, etc.
+Visit the Weed and Pest Directory to Help identify weeds and pests by their photo or description, or search by agricultural, aquatic, forest, etc.

 Attend a Virtual Weed Watcher Workshop to identify invasive plant species and learn how to report them in support of local community science efforts.